Where does torture happen around the world?

 An overwhelming majority of the world’s countries have ratified the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, since it was first adopted by the United Nations General Assembly on 10 December 1984.

-Despite this, the use of torture is still widespread and many governments, as well as dissident groups that control territory (such as the Taliban in Afghanistan), continue to oppress and persecute citizens to this day.
+Despite this, the use of torture is still widespread and many governments, as well as insurgent groups that control territory (such as Boko Haram in Nigeria), continue to use torture to oppress and persecute people to this day.

 There are various reasons people may be targeted.
 Chief amongst them are political activity, belonging to an ethnic or religious minority, or being LGBTQ+ (lesbian, gay, bisexual, transgender, and queer).
 Often political activity is low level, such as handing out leaflets or wearing a t-shirt, or being accused of associating with an opposition group.